grannycart/by-sound-alone/index.md

 non-commercial license.
 It's about submarines.
 Not nuclear submarines, or modern submarines, or any kind of submarine that actually existed.
 It is about _cargo_ submarines.
+* [Read a "preview"](content/preview) Not an excerpt or summary, but a series of slices to give you a feel for the book.
+(Does it begin with "In a world..."?
+Sure does!)

 ### Give me the back-of-the-book blurb
 In a slightly skewed-off timeline of mid-20th-century Earth, the